Microsoft Upgrades Kinect for Windows SDK with Business Apps in Mind

 Transformative for Business Professionals

 With Kinect for Windows, Microsoft is giving software developers the tools they need to integrate a variety of interactive touch-free gesture and voice capabilities into their next-generation apps.
-According to Microsoft, developers can use their choice of C++, C#, or Visual Basic to create applications that support gesture and voice recognition on machines running Windows 7, Windows Embedded Standard 7 and Windows 8.
+According to Microsoft, developers can use their choice of C++, C#, or Basic to create applications that support gesture and voice recognition on machines running Windows 7, Windows Embedded Standard 7 and Windows 8.

 "We want to make it easy for our customers to be able to build and deploy on a variety of Windows platforms," said Craig Eisler, the general manager of Kinect for Windows.
 "By the end of the year, Kinect for Windows will be available in 38 markets."